SteefTheBeef/slick-angular-validation/README.md

 Angular Validate
 ============

 Slick form validation for AngularJS.
-<a href="http://www.angularvalidation.com">Demo and Docs here</a>
+<a href="http://www.angularvalidation.com">Demos and Docs</a>